Socialist Labor Party Hall, 46 Granite St, Barre VT 05641 (802)479-5600

 The real-life characters featured run the gamut from famous Folk Medicine author Dr. D.C.
 Jarvis to anarchist Luigi Galleani, from Barre's Chief of Police Patrick Brown and civil war soldier Lemuel Abbot to labor organizer Mother Jones and Socialist mayor Fred Suitor to renown movie director Alfred Hitchock and President Theodore Roosevelt.
 From bank robbery to big league baseball, all human life is there.

-Mr. Heller, who is also a trustee of the Barre Historical Society, is donated the entire purchase price of this fascinating book to the restoration of the Old Labor Hall.
+Mr. Heller, who is a former trustee of the Barre Historical Society, donated the entire purchase price of this fascinating book to the restoration of the Old Labor Hall.

 The Good News: Granite City Tales has sold like hot cakes.
 The Barre Hitorical Society has sold all its copies.
 There are only a few copies of the book remaining at theNext Chapter Bookstore.